My Instax Mini 11 Photos Are Coming Out Black: 7 Reasons Why

 7. There Was Not Enough Light in the Scene

-My Instax Mini 11 Photos Are Coming Out Black
+Instax Mini 11 Photos Coming Out Black

-Why Are My Instax Mini 11 Photos Coming Out Black?
+Instax Mini 11 Photos Coming Out Black

-1. The Mini 11 Camera Needs to Be Reset
+#1 The Mini 11 Camera Needs to Be Reset

 It’s one of the most simple but annoying solutions because there’s no way of telling when it could happen.
 But yes, just taking the time to reset your Fujifilm Instax Mini 11 could be the thing that prevents those pesky black printouts.

-The Mini 11 Camera Needs to Be Reset
+Instax Mini 11 Reset

-You can reset your camera by taking out the batteries and putting them back in or replacing them if they go flat.
+You can reset your camera by removing the batteries and putting them back in or replacing them if they go flat.
 If this doesn’t fix the problem, you’ll need to take out the batteries with the lens fully extended and put them back in to do a complete camera reset.

 Instax Mini 11 Films Were Not Stored Correctly